LEARNAcademy/winter-break-exercises/README.md

 ## Portfolio
 Estimated amount of time: 10 - 15 hours

 Take some time to boost your ego and show off all your work!

 [Portfolio Resources](https://github.com/LEARNAcademy/Syllabus/blob/master/tools_and_resources/portfolio.md)

-## Refactor and Beautify a React Project
+## Refactor and Beautify a Javascript/React Project
 Estimated amount of time: 10 - 15 hours

 Here's your chance to revisit those Javascript/React projects (Tic-Tac-Toe and Dice Roller Challenge), complete them and make them things you want to showcase.
 Explore styling them and consider refactoring code to be more performant and/or more legible.
 (Remember: Those refactoring commits are also showcase-worthy!)